Meet our current crop of Paralegal Trainee Case Studies – Trainee Solicitors, Daniel Mattess and James Halpin.

 James Halpin – Trainee Solicitor

-I am in the first year of my Training Contract at SO Legal, and I work with one of the firms directors dealing with commercial property and corporate transactions in the commercial department.
+I am in the second year of my Training Contract at SO Legal, and I work with one of the firm’s directors dealing with commercial property and corporate transactions in the commercial department, as well as leading on Auction Sales & Purchases.
 After graduating from the University of Sussex in 2013 with an LLB Law degree, I worked for three years in a paralegal role, carrying out residential property conveyancing transactions.
 Working in a client facing position in the early part of my career was a real benefit and allowed me to gain confidence and experience in a legal environment, and to develop crucial practical skills.
 During this time, I also studied part-time on the LPC, which I completed in the early part of 2017.
 Shortly after this I joined SO Legal to begin my training contract.
 The firm has a modern and practical approach to both business and legal services, including a cloud-based case management system that allows easy access to client’s matters.
 Embracing this technology means that we can offer clients a professional and efficient service that makes the firm stand out.
 As a Trainee I have been able to take on more responsibilities and build on my experience as a paralegal.

 Find out more about our Paralegal to Trainee Scheme including How to Apply here